 In this article, you will learn

-- where to find the VDP Editor in the Workflow,
+- where to find the VDP Editor within the Workflow,

 - how to open and close the VDP Editor,

-- how the user interface of the VDP Editor is displayed and
+- how the user interface of the VDP Editor is structured, and

 - how a created VDP order is displayed in the user interface of the Workflow.